cypress-io/cypress-documentation/content/api/commands/session.md

   based on [`pageLoadTimeout`](/guides/references/configuration#Timeouts).
 - Tests will no longer wait on page loads before moving on to the next test.

-Because the page is cleared at the beginning of each test, [`cy.visit()`](/api/commands/visit) must be explicitly called at the beginning of each test.
+Because the page is cleared at the beginning of each test by default, [`cy.visit()`](/api/commands/visit) must be explicitly called at the beginning of each test.